chasharpur/uk-compare/README.md

 ## Work plan for version 1.0
 Version 1.0 will implement the following extra features:

-0.7: implement sync-scrolling of the compared versions to vertically align matched sections in both versions as the user scrolls.

 0.8: transpositions will only be adopted if they are unique (the Maximal Unique Match property or MUM).